 # brl fetch arch

 can be installed like on Arch.
-For example to install hello
+For example to install hello, just do

 # pacman -S hello